 As a general rule, it is best to avoid swimming for the first month after surgery to reduce the risk of infection.
 The problem is that pools are often full of viruses and germs that can infect the eye in the immediate post-operative period.
 Heavy gym workouts are also generally not recommended for the first week.
 There is no issue with gentle treadmill use or walking.

 The visual results of a cataract operation are almost immediate in most cases.
 However, not all patients and cataracts are the same so some patients may take longer than others to recover.
 Other medical conditions (e.g. diabetes) can also affect the healing response following surgery.

 There are a number of options available to correct presbyopia during cataract surgery.
 We now have multifocal intraocular lenses (IOLs) that give us the option to correct distance and near vision, while the latest lenses (trifocal IOLs) correct vision at far, intermediate and near distances.
-Trifocal IOLs are the lens of choice if your goal is to be as independent from glasses as possible – indeed, many patients can get rid of their glasses completely with trifocal IOLs.
+Trifocal IOLs are the lens of choice if your goal is to be as independent of glasses as possible – some patients can get rid of their glasses completely with trifocal IOLs.

 Alternatively, monovision lenses can allow one eye to be set for distance vision and the other for near vision (known as blended monovision), or you can have both eyes set for distance vision and still use a pair of reading glasses.
 It all depends on your specific needs and the state of your eyes.
 It’s important that you understand the advantages and disadvantages of each option prior to the surgery taking place.

 We now have the ability to correct or reduce astigmatism (and other refractive errors) at the time of cataract surgery.
 This involves using a special intraocular lens called a toric lens.
 The severity of pre-operative astigmatism will determine whether we can correct it completely.